microsoft/Windows-universal-samples/Samples/TouchKeyboard/README.md

 Specifically, this sample shows how:

-* Standard XAML text controls (such as TextBox, RichTextBox, and PaswordBox) display the touch keyboard by default.
+* XAML text controls (such as TextBox, RichTextBox, and PaswordBox) display the touch keyboard by default.
-* Controls derived from standard XAML text controls display the touch keyboard by default.
+* Controls derived from XAML text controls display the touch keyboard by default.
-* Other controls do not display the touch keyboard by default.
+* Apps can subscribe to events indicating when the touch keyboard is shown and hidden.
-* On the PC, you can request that the touch keyboard display for a custom control by implementing the TextPattern provider interface ([ITextProvider](http://msdn.microsoft.com/library/windows/apps/br242627)) and the ValuePattern provider interface ([IValueProvider](http://msdn.microsoft.com/library/windows/apps/br242663)).
-  Not supported on Phone.
-* You can request that the touch keyboard not display when focus is programmatically placed on a control.
+* Apps can request that the touch keyboard be shown or hidden.

-**Note** In Windows 10,
-the touch keyboard will not display automatically if a hardware keyboard is connected, or the PC is in Desktop mode and "Automatically show the touch keyboard in windowed apps when there is no keyboard attached to your device" in Settings -> Devices -> Typing is disabled.
+**Note** The touch keyboard does not automatically display if a hardware keyboard is connected, or the device is in Desktop mode and "Show the touch keyboard when not in tablet mode and there's no keyboard attached" is set to "Off" in **Settings -> Devices -> Typing**.

 **Note** The Windows universal samples require Visual Studio 2017 to build and Windows 10 to execute.

+**Note** <a href="../CustomEditControl">Custom text edit control sample</a> shows how to manage the visibility of the touch keyboard programatically.

 To obtain information about Windows 10, go to [Windows 10](http://go.microsoft.com/fwlink/?LinkID=532421)